 Viola is preceded in death by her son William Bernard Hubbard Jr., Mother, Mary Johnson Allen and Brothers, Odell Love and Wardell Love (Kansas City, MO).
 She is survived by Daughter Pammyla Annette Hubbard (Renton, WA) and Granddaughter Lloryn Louise Hubbard (Oakland, CA) who will forever cherish her memory.
 Her Children in Love, Vincent Thompson, Ardena Davenport, Esther Ross, Barbara Earl Thomas, Jean Moore, Dee Dee Hall, and Stephanie Scott Hatley.
 And a host of family and friends living in, Arkansas, Missouri, Tennessee, Ohio, Illinois, Michigan, Georgia and Washington.

-To send flowers to Viola's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Viola L. Carruthers, please visit our floral store.